What is Irritable Bowel Syndrome?

 What is the Connection between Irritable Bowel Syndrome and Celiac Disease?

-• The symptoms of celiac disease are often confused with the symptoms of IBS, which makes diagnosing celiac disease that much more difficult
+- The symptoms of celiac disease are often confused with the symptoms of IBS, which can make distinguishing between the two difficult.

 Where Can I Learn More?